LeoVacher/LeoVacher.github.io/_pages/mywork.md

 This component separation pipeline is still under devellopment and optimization in order to be applied to other scenarios of increasing generality and complexity.
 All my codes are available on this [GitHub page](https://github.com/LeoVacher/moments-crosscell).

 Moreover, I am currently adding the moment coefficients in other already existing component separation methods, as [fgbuster](https://github.com/fgbuster/fgbuster) or [commander](https://commander.bitbucket.io/) in order to see if they can help tackling complex foreground scenarios.

+I am also a member of the QUBIC collaboration, for which I project to use the moment expansion for component separation using the bolometric interferometry capabilities of the instrument.

 ### Generalizing the moment expansion to polarization : the spin-moments